More Blooms, More Often

-Sun Exposure: Encore Azaleas perform best in sites that offer anywhere from full sun to light, filtered shade, preferably an afternoon shade.
-(In the deep South, and hotter regions, Encore Azaleas prefer morning sun with afternoon shade).
-A minimum of four to six hours of direct sunlight per day is required for proper blooms.
-Care must be taken to prevent exposure to drought or other heat related stress conditions associated with full sun exposure.
-However, too shady an area can result in skipped or significantly reduced bloom cycles.
+Encore Azaleas perform best in sites that offer anywhere from full sun to part shade.
+All day filtered sun or morning sun with afternoon shade are okay.
+A minimum of four hours of direct sunlight per day is required for proper blooms.
+Too much shade can result in skipped or significantly reduced bloom cycles.

 Dig a hole at a depth equal to the height and two to three times as wide as the container your Encore Azalea was growing in.
 Turn and break up the soil removed from the planting hole.
 Mix some compost, such as Root Zone Organic Planting Mix with the soil.
 This is especially important if you have heavy clay soil.
 Remove your Encore Azalea from its container and carefully but firmly loosen some feeder roots around the surface of the root ball.
 Set the plant into the hole you've prepared, making sure the top of the root ball is slightly above the soil level.
 Pull your soil around the plant, water thoroughly and cover with a 1- to 1.5-inch layer of shredded wood mulch or pine straw.

-Spring & Summer Planting Care, Feeding & Watering: Water your Encore Azalea well when you first plant it, and keep the soil moist, but not wet, until winter.
-New azaleas will die quickly if the soil dries excessively and they can develop root rot if the soil stays constantly soggy.
+Water your Encore Azalea deeply when you first plant it.
+During the first growing season keep the soil moist, but not wet, until winter.
+New azaleas will die quickly if the soil dries excessively, and they can develop root rot if the soil stays constantly soggy.
 So just keep the soil moist during the first growing season.
 Your Encore Azaleas should not need regular watering after the first year unless there are periods of excessive drought.
-Just make sure to keep the soil moist, but not wet during the first year and then water as needed based on rainfall and weather conditions.
-Fertilize with the recommended levels of azalea feed soon after planting.
-Do not fertilize after August.
-This fertilizing schedule is highly recommended for areas with sandy soils.
+Wilting new leaves are a sign your plants need a good deep soaking.